Treats allergy symptoms such as itching, swelling, and rashes by blocking the effects of a chemical messenger, histamine, in the body.

 For the treatment of the signs and symptoms of allergic conjunctivitis, including eye itching:

-- The ophthalmic dosage is in adults, adolescents and children 3 years and older, 1 drop in each affected eye twice a day in an interval of 6 to 8 hours.
+- The ophthalmic dosage is in adults, adolescents, and children three years and older, with one drop in each affected eye twice a day for 6 to 8 hours.

-For the treatment of symptoms associated with seasonal allergic rhinitis such as runny nose, sneezing, and nasal itching:
+For the treatment of symptoms associated with seasonal allergic rhinitides such as runny nose, sneezing, and nasal itching:

-- The intranasal dosage is in adults, geriatric patients, adolescents and children older than 12 years, it is 2 applications (665 mcg / spray) in each nostril twice a day.
+- The intranasal dosage is in adults, geriatric patients, adolescents, and children older than 12 years; it is two applications (665 mcg/spray) in each nostril twice a day.

-In children 2 to 11 years old, 1 spray (665 mcg / spray) in each nostril twice a day.
+In children 2 to 11 years old, one spray (665 mcg/spray) in each nostril twice a day.

-If you have symptoms of an allergic reaction such as difficulty breathing, swelling of the face, lips, tongue or throat, you should seek immediate medical attention.
+If you have symptoms of an allergic reaction such as difficulty breathing, or swelling of the face, lips, tongue, or throat, you should seek immediate medical attention.

 Stop using olopatadine ophthalmic and call your doctor right away if you have severe redness, swelling, burning, stinging, drainage, or other irritation when using the eye drops.

 Less serious side effects from using olopatadine may include: